mattfj10/Overthewire-Bandit-CTF-writeups/Level 2 -> 3.md

 cat spaces\ in\ this\ filename
 ```

-running said command will give the password to the netx level:
+running said command will give the password to the next level:
 ```
 UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK
 ```